umputun/spot/README.md

   echo all good, 123
 ```

+Read more about YAML multiline string formatting on [yaml-multiline.info](https://yaml-multiline.info/) and this [stackoverflow post](https://stackoverflow.com/questions/3790454/how-do-i-break-a-string-in-yaml-over-multiple-lines).

 #### `copy`

 Copies a file from the local machine to the remote host(s).
 If `mkdir` is set to `true` the command will create the destination directory if it doesn't exist, same as `mkdir -p` in bash.
 The command also supports glob patterns in `src` field.